tobiasdigital/blueprints-learn.en/help/blueprints/web-personalization/known-personalization.md

     <td class="tg-0lax">1</td>
 <td class="tg-73oq">Real-time segment evaluation on the Edge shared from Real-time Customer Data Platform to Target</td>
     <td class="tg-0lax">- Evaluate audiences in real-time for same or next page personalization on the Edge.<br>- In addition, any segments evaluated in streaming or batch fashion will also be projected to the Edge Network to be included in edge segment evaluation and personalization.</td>
-    <td class="tg-73oq">- Implementation Pattern 1 described below.<br>- Web/Mobile SDK must be implemented.<br>- Note that the Mobile SDK and API based support for real-time segmentation is not currently available<br>- Datastream must be configured in Experience Edge with the Target and Experience Platform extension enabled, the Datastream ID will be provided in the Target destination configuration.<br>- Target destination must be configured in Real-time Customer Data Platform Destinations.<br>- Integration with Target requires the same IMS Org as the Experience Platform instance.</td>
+    <td class="tg-73oq">- Implementation Pattern 1 described below.<br>- Web/Mobile SDK must be implemented.<br>- Note that the Mobile SDK based support for real-time segmentation is not currently available<br>- Datastream must be configured in Experience Edge with the Target and Experience Platform extension enabled, the Datastream ID will be provided in the Target destination configuration.<br>- Target destination must be configured in Real-time Customer Data Platform Destinations.<br>- Integration with Target requires the same IMS Org as the Experience Platform instance.</td>
   </tr>
   <tr>
     <td class="tg-0lax">2</td>